XRPLF/rippled/src/xrpld/app/rdb/README.md

 ## Classes

 The abstract class `RelationalDatabase` is the primary class of the Relational Database Interface and is defined in the eponymous header file.
 This class  provides a static method `init()` which, when invoked, creates a concrete instance of a derived class whose type is specified by the system configuration.
 All other methods in the class are virtual.
-Presently there exists one class that derives from `RelationalDatabase`, namely `SQLiteDatabase`.
+Presently there exist two classes that derive from `RelationalDatabase`, namely `SQLiteDatabase` and `PostgresDatabase`.

 ## Database Methods